 EventType Class

-The EventType class characterizes a cyber observable Event, which is a set of specific Action(s) taken against specific cyber relevant Objects.
-Examples of Events include: a file is deleted, a registry key is created, or an HTTP Get Request is received.
+The EventType class characterizes a cyber observable Event, which is a set of specific Action(s) involving specific cyber relevant Objects.
+Examples of Events include: a file is deleted, a registry key is created, or an HTTP GET Request is received.

 Table 3-2.
 Properties of the EventType class